Code-Institute-Submissions/WaseemRabah-project1/README.md

 + #### Content

     - Inspiration for the responsive web page came from [Elzero Web School](https://www.youtube.com/@ElzeroWebSchool) on his YouTube channel.
+    - The paragraph in about page was taken from [Bubbleteashop](https://bubbleteashop.com/).

 + #### Media